splunk/splunk-shuttl/README.md

 There are two configuration files that you might care about.
 One for archiving and one for the Shuttl server.
 They both live in the shuttl/conf directory.
 All the values are populated with default values to serve as an example.

 The archiver.xml:
+- localArchiverDir: A local path (or an uri with file:/ schema) where shuttl's archiver's temporary transfer data, locks, metadata, etc. is stored.
 - archiverRootURI: An URI where to archive the data.
 Currently supports the "hdfs://" and "file:/" schemas.
 - clusterName: Unique name for your Splunk cluster.
 Use the default if you don't care to name your cluster for each Shuttl installation.
 Note, this is only a Shuttl concept for a group of Splunk indexers that should be treated as a cluster.
 Splunk does not have this notion.
 - serverName: This is the Splunk Server Name.
 Check Splunk Manager for that server to populate this value.
 Must be unique per Shuttl installation.